QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 This is what motivated the creation of the WTF! plugin.
 It has three major objectives :

-1. Give voice to developers to unhide hidden bad practices that cannot be usually detected with SonarQube and share them with the development team,
+1. Give voice to developers to unhide hidden code smells that cannot be usually detected with SonarQube and share them with the development team,

-2. Let developers provide useful information such as an evaluation of the remediation cost, the "WTF!" category that has been detected, a message that will appear directly in SonarQube and aims at making those "WTF!" contribute to the overall technical debt reported by SonarQube.
+2. Let developers provide useful information such as an evaluation of the remediation cost, the "WTF!" category that has been detected, a message that will appear directly in SonarQube and aims at making those "WTF!" contribute to the overall technical debt reported by SonarQube,

 3. Let development teams access easily detected "WTF!" issues to be able to use this information during sprint plannings and code reviews.